piecedigital/json-reader/README.md

 ## Let's dive into what it does.

-As your read through the following, do note that the comments to much of the explaining.
+As your read through the following, do note that the comments do much of the explaining.

 Now consider the following object:
 ```javascript